shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 truffle compile
 ```

-Truffle with compile your smart contract, and you should see the output similar to -
+Truffle will compile the smart contract, and you should see the output similar to:

 ![Truffle Compile](../../../.gitbook/assets/flutter-dapp-truffle-compile.png)